Vipercommand85/my_journey/CompTIA/PennTest+.md

 ### Rules of Engagement
-* pay attention to target audience who is sponsoring the pen test
+* pay attention to target audience
+* who is sponsoring the pen test

-what is the purpose of the test
+* what is the purpose of the test

-**PCI DSS** : Payment Industry Data Security Standard
+  * **PCI DSS** : Payment Industry Data Security Standard

-these govern the pen tester's activites
+#### These govern the pen tester's activites

-* test scope
+* test scope: technical/physical/personnel
-technical/physical/personnel

-* internal/external communication
-inherent risks with these tests
+* internal/external communication: inherent risks with these tests

-crashing devices, services, whole servers
+* crashing devices, services, whole servers

-corrupting data
+* corrupting data

-degrading perfomance/avialibility of services resulting in Terms of Service (TOS)/regulation/legislation violation
+* degrading perfomance/avialibility of services resulting in Terms of Service (TOS)/regulation/legislation violation

-* know who to contact on a per issue basis in a timely manner
+#### Know who to contact on a per issue basis in a timely manner

 ### Regulatory Compliance
 [**PCI DSS**](https://www.pcisecuritystandards.org/documents/Penetration-Testing-Guidance-v1_1.pdf): industry standard of security requirements for payment card processing

-**PCI DSS requirement 11**
+##### PCI DSS requirement 11
-: intermnal and external testing that is carried out by the following triggers
+* intermnal and external testing that is carried out by the following triggers
  - annually
  - after significant infrastructure changes

-**General Data Protection Regulation(GDPR)**
+##### General Data Protection Regulation(GDPR)
 - European Union (EU) regulation
 - data protection and privacy for all individuals in the EU
 - companies/organizations that have personnel established in the EU will need to comply with this standard